Will McDowell-White: Brose Bamberg / Baunach Young Pikes (2017–2019)

-Rio Grande Valley Vipers and RedCity Roar
+Rio Grande Valley Vipers / RedCity Roar (2019–2021)

 After failing to be drafted in the 2019 NBA draft, McDowell-White signed an Exhibit-10 contract with the Houston Rockets, and would go on to play for the Rockets in the 2019 NBA Summer League.
 He later had his contract converted to a two-way deal, a decision that was later reversed.
 On 27 September, McDowell-White was waived by the Rockets to make room on their training camp roster for Ryan Anderson.
 McDowell-White was then added to the roster of the Rockets' NBA G League affiliate, the Rio Grande Valley Vipers.
 He suffered an injury in November and was inactive for several weeks.

 McDowell-White played for the RedCity Roar of the Queensland State League during the 2020 season.

 McDowell-White turned down multiple offers from NBL teams to return to the NBA G League for the 2020–21 season.
 After another quick stint with the Rockets in December 2020, he played for the Vipers in the G League hub season between February and March 2021.

-New Zealand Breakers
+New Zealand Breakers (2021–2024)

 On 13 March 2021, McDowell-White signed with the New Zealand Breakers.
 On 16 April 2021, he recorded 13 points, 14 assists and 10 rebounds in a 91–71 win over the Brisbane Bullets.
 He became just the second player in Breakers' history to record a triple-double, joining Cedric Jackson.

 On 26 June 2021, McDowell-White re-signed with the Breakers for the 2021–22 NBL season.

 On 25 May 2022, McDowell-White re-signed with the Breakers for the 2022–23 NBL season.

+On 11 April 2023, McDowell-White re-signed with the Breakers on a two-year deal.
+He missed the start of the 2023–24 NBL season with a hand injury.
+On 17 November 2023, he was ruled out for six weeks with a fractured fibula.
+He parted ways with the Breakers following the 2023–24 season.

+Alba Berlin (2024–present)

+On May 15, 2024, McDowell-White signed a two-year deal with Alba Berlin of the German Basketball Bundesliga (BBL).

+JL Bourg (2025–present)

+On July 7, 2025, he signed with JL Bourg of the LNB Pro A.